Need to know more about landlord insurance?

 Commercial properties are rental properties that are let for business purposes to commercial tenants.
 Commercial premises are used by many different types of business and vary in size from shops and restaurants to leisure centres and factories.

-Some landlords may have multiple residential or commercial properties, a mixed portfolio of both, or a single property which is let to residential and commercial tenants (such as flats above a shop)?
+Do you have multiple residential or commercial properties, a mixed portfolio of both, or a single property which is let to both residential and commercial tenants (such as flats above a shop)?
 If so, it could pay to insure them under one policy.

 Non-standard properties are specialist rentals such as holiday homes, buildings of a non-standard construction or unoccupied properties.
 Rental properties that are affected by subsidence or liable to flooding are also likely to require specialist insurance cover.

-A landlord or management company may own all of the flats or apartments within a single block or complex, and wish to insure them on a single landlord insurance policy.
+If as a landlord or management company you own all of the flats or apartments within a single block or complex, you may wish to insure them on a single landlord insurance policy.
 This will ease the burden of admin and could mean you get better value for money.

-We have over 25 years' experience in the rental property market, we can find you landlord insurance for any type of residential or commercial property.
+With over 25 years’ experience in the rental property market, we can find you landlord insurance for any type of residential or commercial rental property.